fleetdm/fleet/handbook/company/README.md

 ### 2020: Fleet was incorporated
 Zach partnered with our CEO, Mike McNeil, to found a new, independent company: Fleet Device Management Inc.  In November 2020, we [announced](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) the transition and kicked off the logistics of moving the GitHub repository.

+### 2022: Millions of hosts
+Fleet raised its Series A funding round.
+The world now has at least 1.65 million computers and virtual hosts enrolled in Fleet, including enterprises, governments, startups, families, and hobbyist racks all over the world.

 ## Slack channels